Mauin/RxFingerprint/README.md

 Be aware that all encryption keys will be invalidated once the user changes their lockscreen or changes any of their enrolled fingerprints.
 If you receive an `onError` event during decryption check if the keys were invalidated with `RxFingerprint.keyInvalidated(Throwable)` and prompt the user to encrypt their data again.

-Once the encryption keys are invalidated RxFingerprint will delete and renew the keys in the Android Keystore on the next call to `RxFingerprint.encrypt(...)`.
+Once the encryption keys are invalidated RxFingerprint will delete and renew the keys in the Android Keystore on the next call to `rxFingerprint.encrypt(...)`.

 ### Best-practices

 To prevent errors and ensure a good user experience, make sure to think of these cases:

-- Before calling any RxFingerprint authentication, check if the user can use fingerprint authentication by calling: `RxFingerprint.isAvailable(Context)` or `RxFingerprint.isUnavailable(Context)`
+- Before calling any RxFingerprint authentication, check if the user can use fingerprint authentication by calling: `rxFingerprint.isAvailable(Context)` or `rxFingerprint.isUnavailable(Context)`
 - Always check for recoverable errors in any `onNext` events and provide the user with the given Error message in the result.
 - If keys were invalidated due to the user changing their lockscreen or enrolled fingerprints provide them with a way to encrypt their data again.

 ## Dependencies

-RxFingerprint brings the following dependencies:
+RxFingerprint contains the following dependencies:

 - RxJava2
 - Android Support Annotations